 Safety Verdict

-When prepared correctly, sweet potatoes are non-toxic and safe for dogs.
+When prepared correctly, sweet potatoes are non-toxic and beneficial.
 They serve as a healthy, low-fat treat that most dogs find delicious due to their natural sweetness.
-However, the key to safety lies in how you serve them.

 Veterinary nutritionists agree: Can dogs have sweet potatoes?
-Yes, provided they are cooked and plain.
+Yes, provided they are cooked, plain, and served in moderation.

 The 10% Rule

-To ensure safety, you must follow the "10% Rule."
-Sweet potatoes should be treated as a snack or supplement, meaning they should make up no more than 10% of your dog’s total daily caloric intake.
-The remaining 90% should come from a complete and balanced diet, such as the options found in our guide to healthiest dog food in 2025.
+To ensure safety, adhere to the "10% Rule."
+Sweet potatoes should be treated as a supplement, making up no more than 10% of your dog’s total daily caloric intake.
+The remaining 90% should come from a complete diet, such as the options found in our guide to healthiest dog food in 2025.

 White vs. Sweet Potatoes

 It is vital to distinguish sweet potatoes from white potatoes.
-According to the Pet Poison Helpline, raw white potatoes (especially green ones) contain solanine, which is toxic.
+According to the Pet Poison Helpline, raw white potatoes (especially green ones) contain solanine, a toxic compound.
 Sweet potatoes do not contain solanine, but they still require cooking to be digestible.
+For more on safe vegetables, check out our guide on can dogs eat beats.

 Dosage Guidelines

-If you are introducing sweet potatoes for the first time, slow and steady is the best approach.
+If you are wondering can dogs have sweet potato for the first time, take a slow and steady approach.
 Even healthy foods can cause dog diarrhea if introduced too quickly.

 • Start Small: Begin with 1–2 teaspoons for every 10 lbs of body weight.